 Ritsu, startled started coughing as he tried swallowing his food.
 Taking a drink from his water bottle, he gulped it down.
 "What's with that all of a sudden?"

-"Who knows?
-Because it's human nature?
+He stayed quiet for a few seconds and then gave me a serious reply.
+"Maybe because it's human nature?
 If the thing we want is too easy to get, then there wouldn't be any sense of satisfaction when we obtained it.
 But..."

 "It's like you can read my mind."